How To Make an Easy Croquembouche

 The best way to make this dessert into a well formed, and sturdy, cone shape is to have a premade cone underneath.

-Dip each profiterole in the “glue”, being very careful as this will burn your skin.
-A good option is to use kitchen tongs.
+Dip each profiterole in the “glue”.
+A good option is to use kitchen tongs to prevent any of the caramel from touching you.
 Stick the pastries to the cone, and to each other, as you continue to move upward towards the peak.

 Once the entire cone is covered, take a spoon and swirl the hot caramel sauce around the outside, encasing the entire thing in a sugar cage!